-- 1. Facilitate a forum for Healthcare for the Homeless partners to voice the concerns of the people they serve.
-Discuss issues relating to access to health care for homeless persons. - Analyze biannual reports from the Consumer Advisory Board and make recommendations to the Board of Supervisors and cities located in Contra Costa County concerning those issues. - ii.
-Evaluate the operation of Healthcare for the Homeless and make recommendations on how service delivery can be made more responsive to the needs of the homeless community. - 2.
-Encourage and develop public understanding and education on homeless and housing issues in relationship to identified strategies. - 3.
-Advise the Board of Supervisors, the Behavioral Health Director, and the Health Services Director, on the special needs of the homeless and matters of urgency regarding homelessness.
-Specifically, the Council will: - Provide advocacy on homeless concerns to the Board of Supervisors and cities located in Contra Costa County. - 4.
+1. Encourage and develop public understanding and education on homeless and housing issues in relationship to identified strategies.

+- 2. Advise the Board of Supervisors, the Health Services Director, and the Health, Housing, and Homeless Services Director, on the special needs of the homeless and matters of urgency regarding homelessness.
+Specifically, the Council will: - i.
+Provide advocacy on homeless concerns to the Board of Supervisors and cities located in Contra Costa County. - 3.
 Make recommendations about long-range planning and policy formulation to the Board of Supervisors and cities located in Contra Costa County.